skoods-org/Welcome/README.md

 pip install --upgrade pip
 ```

-Then, follow the instructions to install 3 additional packages (this may need administrator or sudo prompt):
+Then, follow the instructions to install 3 additional packages.
+This may need you to run **Anaconda Prompt** as Administrator:

 ```
 pip install msgpack-rpc-python